himmAllRight/himmAllRight-source/content/post/setup-optifine-minecraft-flatpak.md

 </center>

 Much better!
 Shaders can make minecraft feel like a whole new game, and are a blast to play with.
-While they might seem difficult to use with a flatpak install, it really isn't bad *if* you know (and remember XD) *where* to look.
+While they might seem difficult to setup with a flatpak install, it really isn't bad *if* you know (and remember XD) *where* the minecraft folder is located.
 Enjoy!

-*PS: For those that have read [my previous post](/post/virtio-3d-vms/): yes, I did use a virgil VM to get clean install screenshots for this post... including the gameplay one!*
+*PS: For those that read [my previous post](/post/virtio-3d-vms/): yes, I did use a virgil VM to get clean install screenshots for this post... including the gameplay one!*